-WORKING WITH PARTNERS
+10. WORKING WITH PARTNERS

-MWL ensures that any implementing partner is a child safe organisation by including partners in the scope of MWL's Child Protection Policy and procedures.
-MWL's Child Protection Policy and Code of Conduct for Working with Children Declaration will be included in all partnership agreements and contracts.
+MWL ensures that any implementing partner is a child-safe organisation by including partners in the scope of MWL's Child Safeguarding Policy and procedures.
+MWL's Child Safeguarding Policy and Child Safeguarding Code of Conduct Declaration will be included in all partnership agreements and contracts.

-PROGRAMS THAT FACILITATE DIRECT CONTACT WITH CHILDREN
+11. PROGRAMS THAT FACILITATE DIRECT CONTACT WITH CHILDREN

-MWL recognises the need to implement specific guidelines to manage the child protection risks within its sponsorship/volunteer visit/donor visit programs.
+MWL recognises the need to implement specific guidelines to manage the child safeguarding risks within its sponsorship/volunteer visit/donor visit programs.
 These guidelines include ensuring that:

-- Letters which contain political or religious comments which could cause offence or be inappropriate are not permitted. - All sponsors/volunteers/donors will receive a child safeguarding briefing that includes clear child protection and behavioural guidelines. - All visits should be arranged in advance through our office and sponsors/volunteers/donors interviewed. - Sponsors/volunteers/donors arrange their visit via MWL in Australia, giving at least 3 months' notice. - Police checks are required for visiting sponsors/volunteers/donors and any accompanying family members. - Volunteers participating in MWL Programs will be required to supply references. - Volunteers participating in MWL Programs will be required to participate in child safeguarding training prior to their visit. - All sponsors/visitors are expected to read and abide by the Child Protection Policy and read, abide and sign the Code of Conduct for Working with Children Declaration. - Partner agency staff will be present at all times during the visit/program. - Children should not be invited to leave or taken away from their communities.
+- Letters which contain political or religious comments which could cause offence or be inappropriate are not permitted. - All sponsors/volunteers/donors will receive a child safeguarding briefing that includes clear child safeguarding and behavioural guidelines. - All visits should be arranged in advance through our office and sponsors/volunteers/donors interviewed. - Sponsors/volunteers/donors arrange their visit via MWL in Australia, giving at least three months' notice. - Police checks are required for visiting sponsors/volunteers/donors and any accompanying family members. - Volunteers participating in MWL Programs will be required to supply references. - Volunteers participating in MWL Programs will be required to participate in child safeguarding training prior to their visit. - All sponsors/visitors are expected to read and abide by the Child Safeguarding Policy and read, abide and sign the Child Safeguarding Code of Conduct Declaration. - Partner agency staff will be present at all times during the visit/program. - Children should not be invited to leave or to be taken away from their communities. - Invitations to visit the sponsor's/volunteer's/donor's country are not permitted. - All gifts and correspondence will be screened by the Partner agency.

-- Invitations to the sponsor's/volunteers/donor's country are not permitted. - All gifts and correspondence will be screened by the agency. - The exchange of mailing addresses and contact details (including online forums) is not permitted at any time. - After every visit a report will be sent to the head office. - All visits will be monitored. - Visitors will not be permitted to stay with a child in their home/centre or community overnight. - Where sponsors/visitors/donors go against policies the organisation can bring sponsorship/relationship with MWL to a close. - Return visits to the child/community/centre without the facilitation of MWL will be considered a breach of the CPP and Code of Conduct for Working with Children Declaration and follow up action will be taken by MWL, including reporting to authorities if deemed necessary.
+- The exchange of mailing addresses and contact details (including online forums) is not permitted at any time. - After every visit, a report will be sent to the head office. - All visits will be monitored. - Visitors will not be permitted to stay with a child in their home/centre or community overnight. - Where sponsors/visitors/donors go against policies, the organisation can bring sponsorship/relationship with MWL to a close. - Return visits to the child/community/centre without the facilitation of MWL will be considered a breach of the CSP and Child Safeguarding Code of Conduct Declaration and follow up action will be taken by MWL, including reporting to authorities if deemed necessary.

-WORKING IN EMERGENCY CONTEXTS
+12. WORKING IN EMERGENCY CONTEXTS

-MWL is committed to ensuring the protection of children when we respond to a humanitarian emergency.
+MWL is committed to ensuring the safeguarding of children when we respond to a humanitarian emergency.
 We have specific safeguarding standards in place that are implemented in all our emergency responses.

-RESPONDING TO AND REPORTING CHILD PROTECTION CONCERNS
+13. RESPONDING TO AND REPORTING CHILD SAFEGUARDING CONCERNS